 Sleeping well and getting enough rest.
 Getting 7-8 hours in a normal day makes good sense.

-Eating well and sensibly by consuming lots of vegies fruit and protein.
+Eating well and sensibly by consuming lots of veggies fruit and protein.
 Avoiding carbs and sugars and processed food along with exercise will make a big impact on how you feel about yourself.

 Being cautious about how much alcohol or non-prescribed medications or illegal drugs you consume.

 Building strategies around life and coping with your inner life and with relationships with others.
-Consequently,the sites will talk about relaxation techniques -talking with friends-self talk –relaxation –breathing techniques-not personalizing issues –resolving conflicts.
+Consequently,the sites will talk about relaxation techniques -talking with friends-self talk –relaxation –breathing techniques-not personalising issues –resolving conflicts.

 Being socially involved and involved with groups or in your community and being kind to others.

 Being assertive and learning to ask for things or to say NO.

 I think that’s a reasonable and basic summary of some of the useful offerings made in the mental health space.